Garrison Command Bunker Ruins (Cultural and Historical Image Park)

 敢部隊指揮部碉堡遺址(文史影像公園)入口處

-At the end of World War II, Japan deployed five divisions and seven brigades in Taiwan to defend against American attacks.
-The most significant of these was the 66th Division, stationed in Taipei, commanded by General Yoshisaburo Nakajima.
-The unit was code-named "Gan," which is referred to as "Gan Troops" by locals in the Taishan District.
-The "Gan Troops Bunker Ruins" are located at the end of Lane 352, Section 1, Mingzhi Road, belonging to the Tongrong Village.
-It is situated discreetly on a hillside with good visibility and served as the Japanese military's combat command center at the time, acting as the headquarters and command center.
+At the end of World War II, Japan deployed five divisions and seven brigades in Taiwan to defend against attacks from the US military.
+The main force in the north was the 66th Division, stationed in Taipei, commanded by Major General Yoshisaburo Nakajima, with the unit code "Gan," referred to as "Gan Brigade" by the local residents in Taishan District.
+The "Gan Brigade Bunker Ruins" are located at the end of Lane 352, Section 1, Mingzhi Road, belonging to the Tongrong Village, situated on a hidden hillside with good visibility.
+At that time, it served as the headquarters and command center for the Japanese military.

 Address:No. 352, Lane 1, Mingzhi Road, Taishan District, New Taipei City 243, Taiwan